jazzfan2/palindromes/README.md

 The results are sent to standard output and can be piped to e.g. 'less' or other utilities and applications.

-Perequisite is presence on the system of a word list in flat text format of at least one language.
+Prerequisite is presence on the system of a word list in flat text format of at least one language.
 In its present form, the program code references following language word lists: